dgudim2/obsidian_vault/uni/Datacenters/homeworks/hw1-ways-for-data-backup/Ways for backing up data.md

 #### Differential
 - !
 Longer restore times and less portable
-- $ Take less space and fater to perform than full
+- $ Take less space and faster to perform than full

 #### Incremental
 - !
 Slowest restore time and high cpu usage